How Buffy Taylor became ~buffy the emerging artist.

 During my original quest to improve artistic acumen the idea of an artist having a "style" was introduced.
 Five months later I took a weekend long Intuitive Painting workshop and it immediately clicked.
 When painting canvases that is my default style unless I am working on another series or commissions.

-As a whole, my body of work has an identifiable style that collectively contributes to a consistent brand while independently remaining unique.
+As a whole, my body of work is uniquely identifiable.
+Collectively it contributes to a consistent brand while remaining independent.

 Examples include: interior & exterior murals, face & body painting, costume/fashion design, painted & graphically designed clothing/shoes, print on demand products imprinted with my original art, logos, printmaking, oil painting, ink wash, alcohol and acrylic ink works and more.